Criminalizes toplessness for women, with an exception for breastfeeding.

 - Unlike some other states, the law in New Hampshire does not consider female toplessness an act of public indecency.

 - Breast exposure in public related to nursing a child is protected under state law.

 - New Hampshire towns do currently have the right to pass their own, more restrictive indecent exposure laws, but this is being challenged in court.

 Pro: Towns should have the right to determine what is socially acceptable behavior in their communities.

-Con: Bans on female toplessness are discriminatory, allowing men to exposure their chests but imposing more restrictive standards on women.
+Con: Bans on female toplessness are discriminatory, allowing men to expose their chests but imposing more restrictive standards on women.